 A brain, too, has many separate parts.
 But the brain’s separate parts come together to form a single unified consciousness.
 That single unified consciousness is an Emergent Property (1, 2).

-When it comes to recognizing the individual, not a collective group of individuals, as the unit of decision-making, we can come at this matter from the other end.
+Yes, the individual, not a collective group of individuals, is the unit of decision-making.
+Once we recognize that, we can come at this matter from the other end.
 The individual self is that which has direct physical control over both your immediate motor movements and your long-range life choices.

 Men and women do influence one another, and, to some degree, exercise control over one another.
 Small children usually have to obey their parents.
 For fear of social exclusion, many adolescents conform to the majority opinions of their peer groups.
 But none of this is direct physical control.
 It is, at the most, indirect control.